c4n/debias_nlu/README.md

 # Mitigating Spurious Correlation in Natural Language Inference using Causal Inference

 This GitHub repo contains codes and scripts for the paper xxxx.
+### Counterfactual Inference Example
+- The example in "counterfactual_inference_example_huggingface.ipynb" shows how one may use counterfactual inference to debias an existing NLI model.
+- In order to get coutnerfactual inference results as seen on paper "notebooks/Counterfactual_Inference_Debias_Results_Correction_Anon.ipynb" shows how one can apply counterfactual inference and collect results.
+- To train bias models and main models from scratch, one may consult the rest of this readme file:

 ## Installation